mautic/developer-documentation-new/docs/design/labelling.rst

 .. tip::
    Create a terminology list for your product that includes preferred words and those to avoid.
 This tool aids consistency, especially when multiple people are writing copy.

-Respect users' time by making content quick and easy to read.
+Respect Users' time by making content quick and easy to read.
 Trim content to as few words as possible without being terse.
 It's advisable to avoid terms of politeness, such as "please" and "thank you," in a UI, as they may be inappropriate or offensive in some cultural contexts.

 Use simple present tense
 ------------------------

 Use simple verbs and tenses, and keep sentences concise, friendly, and punchy.
-Focus on the user's context to make content relevant.
+Focus on the User's context to make content relevant.
 The more familiar you are with their situation, the better you can communicate effectively with fewer words.
 When using past or future tense, prefer straightforward verb forms over those with "have," "has," "had," "been," "should," "would," and "will."

 Conversational style
 --------------------

-To set the appropriate tone and conversation level, imagine the user engaging with the product as if in a dialogue.
-The interaction between words, imagery, and actions forms this conversation, creating a back-and-forth on the screen between the user and the product.
+To set the appropriate tone and conversation level, imagine the User engaging with the product as if in a dialogue.
+The interaction between words, imagery, and actions forms this conversation, creating a back-and-forth on the screen between the User and the product.

-The conversational level depends on the user's journey stage and the task they are performing.
+The conversational level depends on the User's journey stage and the task they're performing.
 The most conversational content typically appears in the "discover, try, and buy" phases, while error messages often require brevity.

 Regardless of the conversational level, writing should always be simple, clear, and easy to understand, maintaining a friendly, human, and inviting tone.
 Use everyday language instead of jargon, and choose short words for faster reading rather than long, impressive-sounding ones.